AlexMacQuarrie/yachtonomous/src/README.md

 # Source Code
-This directory contains source code for the project that runs on the microcontroller (Most of this is old simulation code which will eventually be removed)
+This directory contains MicroPython source code for the boat that runs on the MCU